MrF0o/gpt-dev/README.md

 ## Usage

-after the installation is complete you can now create a project by running this command:
+After the installation is complete you can now create a project by running this command:
 ```bash
 gptdev create [project name]
 ```

-then, navigate to the newely create folder named [project name] using your terminal and fill in the `./prompt` file.
+Then, navigate to the newely create folder named [project name] using your terminal and fill in the `./prompt` file.

-after the project is created you'll be able to run the generate command:
+After you write the prompt you will be able to run the generate command:
 ```bash
 gptdev generate --dir="."
 ```